Coronavirus digest: Children given wrong vaccine in Germany | DW | 20.12.2021

 In the EU, only the BioNTech-Pfizer vaccine has been approved for the under-12s.

 It is not clear how many children were affected, though no side effects have been reported.
-Local authorities notified the public of the incident, saying they had informed parents of the children affected.
-Police have been informed about the incident too.
+Local authorities have notified the public of the incident, saying they had informed parents of the children affected.
+Police have also been informed about the incident.

-Officials also acknowledged that failure on the part of the vaccination center's staff allowed them to look more closely into the processes ofvaccinating children.
+Officials also acknowledged that failure on the part of the vaccination center's staff had prompted them to look more closely into the processes of vaccinating children.

-Additionally, district officials allayed any fears of side effects by communicating that the European Medicines Agency (EMA), the European Union's drug regulator, has applied for approval for Moderna shots for children.
+District officials tried to allay any fears of side effects by stating that the European Medicines Agency (EMA), the EU's drug regulator, has already applied for approval for Moderna shots for children.

-Germany began inoculating children above five years of age from this month after EMA greenlit the BioNTech-Pfizer vaccine for those between five and 11 years of age last month.
-Moderna's vaccine has only been approved for children over 12 years of age.
+Germany began inoculating children above the age of 5 from this month after the EMA greenlit the BioNTech-Pfizer vaccine for those between 5 and 11 years of age last month.
+Moderna's vaccine has only been approved for children over the age of 12.

-Relatedly, Germany reported 16,086 new cases of COVID and 119 deaths over the last 24 hours, according to the latest figures available from Robert Koch Institute, the country's top public health body.
-The total number of cases now stands at 6,809,622 and deaths at 108,352.
+Germany has reported 16,086 new cases of COVID and 119 deaths over the past 24 hours, according to the latest figures available from Robert Koch Institute, the country's top public health body.
+The total number of cases now stands at 6,809,622 and at least 108,352 deaths.

 Here are the latest major developments on coronavirus from around the world: